BitBagCommerce/SyliusCmsPlugin/README.md

 ## Support

+You can order our support on [this page](https://bitbag.shop/products/sylius-content-management-system).

 We work on amazing eCommerce projects on top of Sylius and Pimcore.
 Need some help or additional resources for a project?
 Write us an email on mikolaj.krol@bitbag.pl or visit [our website](https://bitbag.shop/)! :rocket: